uc-cdis/mixed-datatype-clustering/README.md

+# A Collection of k-medoid clustering and feature selection methods for mixed datatypes

-# Develop Sparse PAM Clustering by substituting PAM (k-medoids-based) clustering for k-means clustering in sparse k-means clustering algorithm  mentioned in this paper https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2930825/
+The first method is Sparse KMedoids Clustering which can use either of scikit-learn KMedoids clustering algorithms ('pam' or 'alternate').
+This k-medoids method is based off of the sparse k-means clustering algorithm defined in this paper https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2930825/

 ## Some important notes on the functions and Sparse K-Medoids method